How to Get Better at Fortnite in Season 7: 12 Elite Athletic Tips For a Unique Competitive Edge (in 2021)

 The pillars of better Fortnite gameplay are the same as any devoted athlete.
 Protect your sleep and fuel your body effectively.
 Learn to manage your stress and your body’s ability to cope with it.
 Move and use your body at every opportunity and work to make it stronger and more mobile.

 But if you’re an adult making adult choices, or a youngster having them made for you, then make the most of it.
 Strive to be the best version of yourself, not just the best.
-You deserve it.
+You deserve to.

 We know that life often gets in the way of being a “perfect” human and that’s ok.
 But be aware that a healthier you is a better you.
 And a better you is better prepared to emote on the corpses of your enemies.